mpinar/MachineLearning/Coursework_Mert_Pinar.md

   return(clusterSuggestion)
 } #Returns: clusterSuggestion
 ```
-After I ran this, I've got and output as below;
+After running the code, the output is given as:

 >*** : The Hubert index is a graphical method of determining the number of clusters.
                 In the plot of Hubert index, we seek a significant knee that corresponds to a significant increase of the value of the measure i.e the significant peak in Hubert index second differences plot.